Europe Elects: Democracy Watchdog

-Europe Elects found statistical anomalies in the 2024 Georgian parliamentary election and the 2025 Georgian local elections.
-Kakha Kaladze, the Secretary General of Georgian Dream, the governing party, rejected claims of falsification.
-Georgian Dream has faced criticism for perceived closeness to the Kremlin and authoritarian tendencies.
-In the past, Europe Elects republished the findings of election monitoring reports in authoritarian countries, such as the now-defunct, Russia-based Golos.
+Europe Elects reported statistical anomalies – typically associated with electoral fraud – in the 2024 Georgian parliamentary election and the 2025 Georgian local elections.
+Kakha Kaladze, Secretary General of the governing Georgian Dream party, rejected the allegations of falsification.

+A November 2025 report by the Georgian Electoral Commission accused Europe Elects of spreading misinformation about the elections.
+The report also criticized President Salomé Zourabichvili – a prominent critic of the government – as well as opposition parties and independent media for their commentary on the electoral process.
+The Georgian Dream government has, in recent years, faced criticism for increasing authoritarian tendencies and weaponizing state institutions against political opponents.

+In previous years, Europe Elects has republished analyses from election-monitoring organizations operating in authoritarian contexts, such as the now-defunct Russia-based Golos.

 The platform provides a list of European polling firms engaged in political polling, highlighting their past performance and potential conflicts of interest.

 Spread and perception

 Europe Elects is considered a major media source concerning the European Parliament and electoral analysis in Europe.
-According to an analysis by Bayerischer Rundfunk, Europe Elects was the most cited Twitter account reporting on the European Parliament election, beating established media such as the BBC or Le Monde.
+According to an analysis by Bayerischer Rundfunk, Europe Elects was the most-cited Twitter account reporting on the European Parliament election, beating established media such as the BBC or Le Monde.
 It is quoted frequently in both European and worldwide publications, is referenced by the Centre for European Policy Studies, and is listed in the database of the European Data Journalism Network, a consortium of media and journalists promoting data-driven multilingual coverage of European topics.